We Know How Much You Love Them, And We Share Your Love.

 • Each student must choose a church within four weeks of the opening of the school year and continue throughout the year.
 Any exceptions will be considered by the Dean of Students.

-• Students are required to faithfully attend all morning and evening services their church provides, including Sunday school.
+• Students are required to faithfully attend all services their church provides, including Sunday school.

 • As a rule, all resident students should choose to attend a church of the same denomination they attended before enrolling at AWC.
 If their denomination does not have a chuch in the area, they are free to choose a church approved by the Dean of Students.

 • On Sundays, students who are not in choir or a PR group must be in attendance at their church.

 • Resident students are required to attend the Wednesday evening service held on the AWC campus.

 AWC is committed to academic excellence and is accredited by the Association for Biblical Higher Education (ABHE) and recognized by the Ohio Department of Higher Education (ODHE).
 Learning is central to a quality academic program and includes the discipline of study.

 • If a student falls below a “C” average in any class, she or he will lose gym privileges until the grade is brought up to a “C”.

 • Students who participate in extracurricular activities like Student Council or PR Groups must maintain at least a “C” grade average.